 Although the rates have fallen since 2000, divorce is still about twice as common today as it was a generation ago.
 So, many people consider marriage dissolution a viable option if their relationship breaks down.
 When that happens, there are obvious legal questions to address.
 There are also substantial financial and emotional questions, such as property division and parenting time.

 Divorce is really about moving on.
-At the Law Offices of Martin A. Delaney III, Ltd., we put our clients in the best possible position.
+At the Andrea Heckman Law, we put our clients in the best possible position.
 We diligently work to uphold our clients’ legal and financial interests in areas like alimony payments (now called “spousal maintenance”) and child custody (now called “the allocation of significant decision-making”).
 We serve as a strong voice during both court hearings and settlement negotiations.
 We also offer solid advice to help our clients through this time of transition.

 The Nuts and Bolts of Divorce in Vernon Hills